The 1945 Jefferson nickels have value as both numismatic coins and as silver bullion. Keep reading to learn more about these coins.

 Value

-The 1945 P nickel is worth around $2.50 in very fine condition.
-In extremely fine condition the value is around $3.
-In uncirculated condition the price is around $7 for coins with an MS 60 grade.
+The 1945 P nickel is worth around $5.50 in uncirculated condition with an MS 60 grade.
 Uncirculated coins with a grade of MS 65 can sell for around $20.

-The 1945 D nickel and the 1945 S nickel have similiar values.
-Each coin is worth around $2.25 in very fine condition.
-In extremely fine condition the value is around $2.50.
-In uncirculated condition the price is around $5 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $20.
+The 1945 D nickel is worth around $4.10 in uncirculated condition with an MS 60 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $19.

 Double Die Reverse Error Coins